 Orlando Schools with Baking and Pastry Arts Programs

-Students in Orlando planning a career in the baking and pastry arts have two schools from which to choose.
+Students in Orlando planning a career in the baking and pastry arts have a few schools from which to choose.
 An overview of these programs can be found below, along with a handy school comparison table and a paragraph about two technical institutes and universities that offer related programs in commercial food production and culinary arts or restaurant and food service management.

 - Valencia College, located right in downtown Orlando, offers a certificate program in baking and pastry management.
 Valencia also has an associate's degree program in baking and pastry management, which is the only program of its kind in the state of Florida.